 Our state-of-the-art laboratories make use of the latest industry standards to support modern, world-class teaching and learning and cutting-edge research.

 The Electronics Workshop serves the numerous research groups within the Department and develops custom electronics hardware, software and test rigs.
-It is housed in room 3.13 of the New Engineering Building.
+It is housed in room 3.13 of the Chemical Engineering Building.
 View the Electronics Workshop Website for more information.

 The Analytical Laboratory has a range of expertise and facilities for elemental analysis and particle characterization on solid and liquid samples.
 The facilities include equipment such as XRF, AAS and ICP-OES for elemental analysis and the Malvern Mastersizer for particle size and distribution analysis.
 The properties of sample surfaces are determined using a combination of equipment such as the zetasizer, BET and chemisorption.

 These are facilities and analysis options which can be catered for within the Chemical Engineering Department.